Gumichan01/target-xplosion/README.md

 ## Compilation ##

- The game depends on the LunatiX engine and TinyXML2.
+ The game depends on LunatiX and TinyXML2.
-The TinyXML2 library is provided, but you need to generate the library file of the engine to compile the game.
+The TinyXML2 library is provided, but you need to generate the library file of LunatiX to compile the game.
- These files are provided for the Windows version and can be used without any problems.
-Even though you can find an equivalent of that for Linux, there is no warranty of compilation success.

- Please take a look on The LunatiX engine README.
-The different libraries used by the engine must be installed.
-It is not necessay to do that on Windows, because all of them are provided.
+ Please take a look on the README of LunatiX for more information about how to install it.

 To compile, you just need to execute the following command:

     *$make*

 ## Videos ##

  * [Screen cancel] (https://youtu.be/93-SQ1IHczk)